Mosquito-borne disease surveillance: Technical notes: Vector-borne disease surveillance in Canada

 - reportable diseases:

-- diseases of significant importance to human or animal health or the Canadian economy
+- diseases that can impact human or animal health or the Canadian economy

 - immediately notifiable diseases: